B-R-P/SIMPLIFY-JAVA/README.md

 Usage<br>
 -import basic.BRP;<br>
 -Extend main class with BRP.<br>
--Use functions given in documentation.
+You can use functions given in documentation.